We have recently upgraded our card service processes and as a result all account holders are required to re-set their

 Barnes’s account of his loss becomes a celebration of his love, and for all the acuteness of its descriptions of sorrow, the book has an uplifting, life-affirming quality, and leaves the reader elated rather than depressed. - Irish Examiner

-Julian Barnes is the author of eleven novels, including The Sense of an Ending, which won the 2011 Man Booker Prize for Fiction.
-He has also written three books of short stories, Cross Channel, The Lemon Table and Pulse; four collections of essays; and one book of non-fiction, Nothing to be Frightened Of and the Sunday Times Number One bestseller, Levels of Life.
+Julian Barnes is the author of twelve novels, including The Sense of an Ending, which won the 2011 Man Booker Prize for Fiction.
+He has also written three books of short stories, Cross Channel, The Lemon Table and Pulse; four collections of essays; and two books of non-fiction, Nothing to be Frightened Of and the Sunday Times Number One bestseller Levels of Life.
 He lives in London.